DPS-Stream-Processing-Applications/beam-applications-java/senMlConverter/README.md

     └── 📦 File6.txt.zip

 The Folders starting with `File` are regular `zip` archives containing `txt` files with the same name.
-These are the files you want to move into the `data` in this directory.
+These are the files you want to move into the `data` directory.

+>[!NOTE]
->[!NOTE] You can also choose a subset of the files if you are after a smaller sample size.
+> You can also choose a subset of the files if you are after a smaller sample size.

     📁 data
     ├── 📄 File1.txt